 Here are three arguments that Jeter was the best shortstop of all time, and three arguments that he is not quite atop that list.

 Jeter is the best shortstop of all time

 While much of the praise of Jeter understandably focuses on his clutch hitting, leadership, and intangibles, it is important not to overlook his unparalleled hitting statistics.
 Jeter’s 3,465 hits are the most ever by a shortstop, and sixth most of any player at any position.
 He also leads all shortstops in runs (Alex Rodriguez has him narrowly beat in this category but played less than half his games at the position), while his .310 career batting average is 35 points higher than Cal Ripken Jr. and Ernie Banks, two top contenders for the honor.

 Jeter is not known as a power hitter, and he certainly never threatened either of Barry Bonds’ home run records.
-But his 260 career home runs are more than all but two Hall of Fame shortstops (Banks and Ripken), and blows away Honus Wagner’s 101.
-Though he never won an MVP, he finished in the top 10 in voting eight times (and the top three thrice).
+But his 260 career home runs are more than all but two Hall of Fame shortstops (Banks and Ripken), and blow away Honus Wagner’s 101.
+Though he never won an MVP award for a regular season, he finished in the top 10 in voting eight times (and the top three thrice).